Corporate Governance

 Nominating Committee

-As part of good governance and in alignment with the Charity Transparency Framework, the Nominating Committee complies with the Board renewal and Performance Evaluation policy which includes:
+As part of good governance and in alignment with the Charity Transparency Framework, the Nominating Committee (“NC”) complies with the Board renewal and Performance Evaluation policy which includes:

 • Nomination and renewal of Board every 2 years,